Moving Your Toddler from Crib to Bed

 When to consider a bed

-Your child is 35 inches tall.
+They are 35 inches tall.

 Make sure you can add guardrails to the bed to prevent falls.
-Fit the guardrails against the mattress and frame, so that there are no gaps.
+Fit the guardrails against the mattress and frame, so there are no gaps.

 Don’t give your child a pillow before age 2.
 After age 2, start with a small, firm pillow.